-Garlic butter is simple to make, yet packs a punch in any number of dishes, including garlic bread, cooked meats, fish, and vegetables.
+Garlic butter is simple to make and packs a punch in any number of dishes, including garlic bread, cooked meats, fish, and vegetables.
 Learn how to make your own garlic butter and save money!

 Simple food is some of the best.
 What a boon to the frugal home cook!
 We don’t need to get crazy complicated in order to eat well.

-Garlic butter is a mixture of softened butter and crushed or minced garlic.
+It’s packed with flavor.
 How strong the garlic flavor will depend on how much garlic is used and how long the mixture rests before use.
 You can adjust it to suit your preferences.

 You can buy garlic butter in a plastic tub at the store, but honestly, it will taste better and fresher if you make your own.
 You’ll need:

 butter – you can use dairy butter as well as margarine or plant butter.
 There will be flavor differences among those three choices, but the basic process is the same.

 garlic – you can use fresh cloves that your mince yourself, jarred garlic, or in a pinch, garlic powder.
 Fresh or jarred garlic will give you the best flavor.
 If you want to get super fancy use roasted garlic.

 parsley – fresh parsley gives garlic butter a bright, fresh flavor as well as add color to the finished dish.
 You can use dried parsley flakes if you need to.

 Garlic and parsley make a simple compound garlic butter, but you can change the flavor by adding in different herbs and spices, such as: